Aphorica/server-event-docs/Demo.md

     has been removed and the _State_ entry will show "Closed".

 ## Development
-Because this is a client/server app, each side referencing it's own npm-module, the development environment is a bit complex.
+Because this is a client/server app, with each side referencing it's own npm-module, the development environment is a bit complex.
 Here is how I manage it:

 ### Demo Application
 Open an IDE in each of the directories _./site_ and _./app.
 This will